-Peter's book The Screenplay Business: Managing Creativity and Script Development in the Film Industry was published in October 2012 by Routledge.
-He is a produced screenwriter and is currently working on a novel and co-writing a film screenplay and transmedia project.
+His book The Screenplay Business: Managing Creativity and Script Development in the Film Industry was published in October 2012 by Routledge.

-He has also co-edited the book Wingfield College: Piety and Prestige in medieval Suffolk, which was published in 2015 by Boydell and Brewer.
-As well as the introduction, he contributed a chapter called Historical Digital Reconstruction: the role of creativity and known unknowns.
+He co-edited the book Wingfield College: Piety and Prestige in medieval Suffolk, published in 2015 by Boydell and Brewer, and contributed a chapter called Historical Digital Reconstruction: the role of creativity and known unknowns.

-He is also a business consultant specialising in innovation and creativity, and for the last three and a half years has been the chair of the R&D and innovation unit of Merlin Entertainments PLC, which owns and operates global leisure brands and attractions such as Legoland, Thorpe Park, Madame Tussauds, SeaLife aquariums, Alton Towers, Warwick Castle, London Dungeon, and the world-famous London Eye.
+He is also a freelance business consultant specialising in innovation and creativity, and for the last four years has been the chair of the R&D and innovation unit of Merlin Entertainments PLC, which owns and operates global leisure brands and attractions such as Legoland, Thorpe Park, Madame Tussauds, SeaLife aquariums, Alton Towers, Warwick Castle, London Dungeon, and the world-famous London Eye.
 The Merlin Group comprises over 94 attractions and 7 hotels in 21 different countries.
 Merlin is number two to Disney in worldwide visitor attractions.

 There is more information on his work on innovation at www.peterbloore.com